 Already have your RN License?
 Skip to the next section

 Beginning from January 6th, 2022, no license will be issued without the completion of a course on the identification of victims of human trafficking.
-All applicants are also required to be of good standing which is why you must provide honest answers to questions on character and supporting documents for any sanction, punishments, or past convictions.
+All applicants are also required to be of good standing, which is why you must provide honest answers to questions on character and supporting documents for any sanction, punishments, or past convictions.

 Nurse Practitioners are expected to have advanced nursing education (master’s or higher) via a program that trains them to serve a particular population focus.

 Michigan’s Department of Licensing and Regulatory Affairs (LARA) receives applications from prospective NPs all year long.
 The application process is completed online for $40.55 or $55.45.
 The rate is dependent on your RN license expiration date, and instructions are included on the application.

 Temporary permits for practice are not issued for NPs in Michigan.
 All eligibility requirements must be met for licensure.